Monnaz131/odin-chess/README.md

 3. PlayGame: Accept input for moves made, checks legality of move, make changes to board, display board, and repeat for next move until a player has won or if the game is tied
 4. ComputerOpponent: helps the computer make moves by following the logic from PlayGame
 5. Result: After a winner has been decided, congratulate the victor and asks if the user wants to play agin.
 If not, end game
+6. PlayChess: All classes are called to play the game

 Methods:
-1. game_intro: Welcome and asks the user if they want to load a saved game or play a new game
+1. intro: Welcome and asks the user if they want to load a saved game or play a new game
 2. game_load: Loads a saved game by displaying saved_games and asks for input from the user which file to load
 3. game_mode: Asks the user what mode they want to play (pvp or pvc)
 4. game_start: Player one is white, and player two or computer is black.
 Player one starts